VanWeapon/open-itsm/README.md

 You will need to have PostgreSQL installed on the machine you are running this.

-Then you can create a database named `openitsm` to start using this.
-Create a user named `maint` and give it full access to the database.
+Then you can create 3 databases, named `openitsm-dev`, `openitsm-test` and `openitsm` to start using this.
+Create a user named `maint` and give it full access to these databases.

-You can use the `CreateDB.sql` and `Schema.sql` files to kick-start this if you want, but right now there isnt much there.
+Create 3 schemas for each database `core`, `system`, and `itsm`.
+Public can be left alone.

+I am working on SQL files to do this part automatically but not much is there yet.
 You will still need to create the `maint` user manually.

 Make sure to update the `.env` file with the appropriate settings once done, you decide your own credentials.